MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/package-biz-apps-org-list-template.md

 description: "Learn how to package biz apps into organizational list templates."
 ---

-# Package biz apps into organizational list templates
+# Package Power Automate flows into organizational list templates

 There are a number of steps by which you can create a packaged SharePoint list template that contains in-built custom flows.
 The objective is to assemble and register a packaged file that contains the site script actions needed to create the list and the flows, and a Dataverse solution archive (zip) that contains the flow definitions.